Giants vs. Dodgers MLB Betting Odds, Trends & Prediction

 Giants vs. Dodgers MLB BETTING PREDICTION

-Take L.A.
-The Dodgers are 5-2 to start the season, are 21-7 in their last 28 games against the Giants and are 4-1 in their last five games at Dodger Stadium.
-On the other side, the Giants are 6-15 in their last 21 games dating back to last season, are 4-17 in their last 21 road games and are 5-13 in their last 18 road games versus the Dodgers.
+Take the over.
+The over is a perfect 6-0 in the Giants’ last six games overall, is 10-3 in their last 13 road games dating back to last season and is 7-3 in their last 10 games at Dodger Stadium.
+On the other side, the over is 4-1 in the Dodgers’ last five games overall, is 5-2 in their last seven home games and is 9-2 in their last 11 games played in the month of April.